 How to use Gremlin syscheck¶

-syscheck command is a quick way to verify that all or a set of disired gremlins will work as intended.
+syscheck command is a quick way to verify that all or a set of desired gremlins will work as intended.
 When you run

 gremlin syscheck without any additional arguments, the gremlin client will run some prepared attacks for each of the gremlin attack types.
-These attacks are short in length (10 to 15 seconds each) and designed to test Gremlins efficiency on the system in which it is running.
+These attacks are short in length (10 to 15 seconds each) and designed to test the efficacy of Gremlin on the system in which it is running.
 Tests on individual gremlin types can be run by supplying the command type name as an argument (example:

 gremlin syscheck blackhole).

 ||consume up to 1 cpu core on the system|

 ||occupy up to 50% of the block device that